-CBS Sunday Morning “A drinking problem is not necessarily the end of a pilot’s career.
+CBS Sunday Morning aired December 10.
+2017.
+“A drinking problem is not necessarily the end of a pilot’s career.
 In fact, for decades the FAA has been quietly sending pilots diagnosed as substance abusers back to work.”
-Read more about when pilots for from rehab to the cockpit.
+Watch more about when pilots for from rehab to the cockpit.
+Link to Video.

 Question 18W asks you to report convictions for non-traffic misdemeanors and felonies, those are convictions though, not arrests.
 Typically, what the FAA is looking for is a personality disorder that manifests itself by sober acts.
 The Aviation Medical Examiner (AME) will query the pilot and ask what the nature of the conviction was.
 Typically, they’ll […]